md-naim-hassan-saykat/bapil/research/Finland_AI_Governance_Study.md

 * University-industry partnerships.
 * AI readiness assessment.

+## Relevance to BAPIL

+Finland demonstrates how AI literacy, digital skills development, and inclusive innovation policies can strengthen national AI readiness and long-term competitiveness.
+The country's experience with AI education initiatives, public awareness programs, research collaboration, and responsible AI governance may provide valuable insights for the development of talent development strategies, AI capacity-building programs, and policy intelligence capabilities within BAPIL.

 ## Key Takeaways

 1. Finland demonstrates that AI readiness depends not only on technological capability but also on widespread digital literacy, education, and public awareness.